Otago Harbour: Seabirds

-Similar to the Otago Peninsula, the harbour water is known for various rare wildlife.
-The area is the home of many species of wading birds.
-Other bird species which visit the harbour include two species of penguins, the blue penguin and the rare yellow-eyed penguin.
+Like the Otago Peninsula, the harbour itself is known for its rare wildlife.
+The area is the home of many species of wading birds, as well as two penguin species: the blue penguin and the rare yellow-eyed penguin.
 Taiaroa Head, at the tip of the Otago Peninsula, is home to the only "mainland" colony of northern royal albatrosses in the world.

 Marine mammals

 The bay and peninsula provides a critical habitat for Hooker's sea lions and New Zealand fur seals.
 Southern elephant and leopard seals are occasional visitors into the harbour.
 In total, four species of pinnipeds, and at least nine or more species of cetaceans are known to inhabit or migrate through the area.

 The outer peninsula adjacent to Taiaroa Head is one of three main congregating areas for dusky dolphins in New Zealand waters and the harbour and peninsula hosts important areas for breeding and nursing.
 Bottlenose dolphins and critically endangered, endemic Hector's dolphins also frequent the water.
-Other species such as common dolphins and orcas also visit the harbour entrance, where orcas and dusky dolphins have been seen interacting without violence.
-Southern right whales were historically seen inside the entrance of the harbour possibly up to Quarantine and Goat Island / Rakiriri.
+Common dolphins and orcas also visit the harbour entrance, where orcas and dusky dolphins have been seen interacting without violence.
+Southern right whales were historically seen inside the entrance of the harbour, possibly up to Quarantine and Goat Island / Rakiriri.
 They used the shallow, calm water for nursing calves before commercial whaling wiped them out locally.
-The number of humpback whales visiting the peninsula have increased as this species recovers much faster than the southern rights.
-There have also been observations of blue whales, minke whales, and long-finned pilot whales.
+The number of humpback whales visiting the peninsula has increased, as this species recovers much faster than the southern rights.
+Blue whales, minke whales, and long-finned pilot whales have also been observed.

 History

-Otakou, the centre of fishing and trade on the harbour for centuries.
+Ōtākou, the centre of fishing and trade on the harbour for centuries.

-Māori first arrived at Otago Harbour in the 1300s, soon after they first settled in New Zealand.
-Being too far south for the cultivation of sweet potato they adopted a hunter-gatherer society.
+Māori first arrived at Otago Harbour in the 1300s, soon after they reached New Zealand.
+Being too far south for the cultivation of kūmara they adopted a hunter-gatherer society.
 This initially involved sealing and fishing in the harbour, with the latter dominating as seal stocks diminished.
-This time in the history of the harbour is recorded in place names such as Kamau Taurua (Quarantine Island), which means "a place where nets are set".
+This time in the harbour's history is recorded in place names such as Kamau Taurua (Quarantine Island), which means "a place where nets are set".